elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_01.md

 !!! danger "Challenge"

-    Before looking for the answers below, try to answer with your current knowledge and perspective.
+    Before looking at the answers below, try to answer with your current knowledge and perspective.

-    "How would you interpret each of this principles?"
+    "How would you interpret each of these principles?"

-    Elaborate shortly how you see each of them (in general and for training) and then compare with the text below:
+    Elaborate shortly how you see each one (in general and for training) and then compare with the text below:

     1. Findable:
     2. Accessible: